 - Pay attention to posture: When you’re having a conversation, turn your body toward someone.
 This shows you’re engaged and care about the exchange.

-Remember that more than half of American adults are uncomfortable starting conversations with strangers.
+Remember that more than half of American adults are uncomfortable with conversation starters with strangers.
 Chances are, the person you’re speaking to is also trying to figure out how to be social without coming across as awkward.
 To put yourself and others at ease, tell a quick and casual story that can ignite further conversation.

 Some story topics you can use include: